TrueNAS SCALE Version Documentation

 apt

-All auxiliary parameters can change between TrueNAS major versions due to security and development changes.
-We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading.
+All auxiliary parameters can experience changes between TrueNAS major versions due to security and development changes.
+We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading as these settings can result in SMB share failures after an upgrade.

 TrueNAS SCALE 24.04 (Dragonfish) no longer includes the deprecated gluster component.
 Systems installed with 24.04 cannot be used in experimental TrueCommand clusters.
 Community users that experimented with this now-deprecated TrueCommand feature need to migrate any data from the TrueCommand cluster and delete it before upgrading any clustered SCALE systems to 24.04.